cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 The limit for q on AEAD_AES_128_CCM and AEAD_AES_128_CCM_8 is reduced due to a need to reduce the value of q to ensure that IA does not exceed the target.
 This assumes equal proportions for q and v for AEAD_AES_128_CCM.
-AEAD_AES_128_CCM_8 in permits a much smaller value of v due to the shorter tag, which permits a higher limit for q.
+AEAD_AES_128_CCM_8 permits a much smaller value of v due to the shorter tag, which permits a higher limit for q.

 Some protocols naturally limit v to 1, such as TCP-based variants of TLS, which